algorandfoundation/liquid-auth/VISION.md

 # Overview

-The vision of this project is to eventually replicate this work in `go-algorand`.
+The vision of this project is to attest to services based on Algorand specific private keys.
 It relates to [ARC-31](https://github.com/algorandfoundation/ARCs/pull/160) and poses the question:

 > Can we use FIDO2 to authenticate users to a blockchain?